openAgile/web-hooky/README.md

 # web-hooky
 Performs a GET against a source `queryUrl` and requries per `queryInterval`, then does a POST to `hookUrl`.
 You can specify Basic auth credentials and other options.
 This is a working prototype, but not a supported product.
-Use at your own disrection.
+Use at your own discretion.

 # Getting started